Midland Mainline (train operating company): Service patterns

-This service was generally operated by eight-carriage Class 222 Meridians although sometimes a Class 43 High Speed Train was used.

-All Midland Mainline services (except The Master Cutler morning up service) called at Leicester with the fastest journey time to and from London of 1 hour 9 minutes.

-The services between London, Luton and Bedford supplemented the high frequency Thameslink and later First Capital Connect commuter service.

 Limited services

 Midland Mainline operated a limited service between St Pancras and Leeds, with three early morning departures from Leeds and four evening return trips from St Pancras.
 This was principally because Midland Mainline's HSTs were maintained at Neville Hill depot.
 The timings did not compare favourably with the principal service from London King's Cross to Leeds along the East Coast Main Line with the Midland Main Line having a much slower line speed.
-The journey time on the Midland route is around 3 hours 15 minutes vs 2 hours 15 minutes via the East Coast.
+The journey time on the Midland route was around three hours and 15 minutes vs two hours and 15 minutes via the East Coast.

 In July 1996, a bus service between Kettering and Corby was introduced.

 From May 1999, a small number of through trains from St Pancras to Burton upon Trent and Barnsley were introduced as well as stops at Belper and Meadowhall.

 From May 2000, through trains between St Pancras and Matlock were introduced, ceasing in December 2004 when Class 222s were introduced, as they were not allowed on the Derwent Valley Line branch line.
-Also in May 2000 Midland Mainline began operating one Saturday service between St Pancras and York via Doncaster.
-In summer it would continue to Scarborough.
-On Sunday a service to York started at Leicester, with the return service being via the Erewash Valley Line to Nottingham, where it reversed before proceeding to St Pancras.
+That same month, Midland Mainline also began operating one Saturday service between St Pancras and York via Doncaster; in summer, it would continue to Scarborough.
+On Sunday, a service to York started at Leicester, with the return service being via the Erewash Valley Line to Nottingham, where it reversed before proceeding to St Pancras.

 A small number of trains operated between St Pancras and Sheffield via Nottingham and along the Erewash Valley Line to Chesterfield serving Langley Mill and Alfreton.